Grow Your Blog With Pinterest

 Secret #4: Gaining momentum on Pinterest takes time

 You have to build your own boards and followers and you have to build a pinning strategy.
 Success builds on success.
-There are days when I wonder if I’ll be pinning daily forever and what kind of life is that anyway.
+There are days when I wonder if I’ll be pinning daily forever.
 But then I remember that taking the time to do that is part of the job of blogging right now.
 I get 95% of my traffic from Pinterest, so it is not just necessary to pin, it’s vital to the lifeblood of my blog.

-I use Tailwind to schedule.
+Occasionally, I use Tailwind to schedule.
 But I control what posts are going to what boards when.
-I don’t send all my pins out to all my boards every day.
-I spend time of all of my group boards each week, looking for good content to add to my own boards.
-This takes time.
+I don’t send all my pins out to all my boards every day and I look for good content from other bloggers to pin.

-You can bitch that you hate spending time pinning but without spending the time, it’s difficult to build a solid foundation on Pinterest.
+You can complain that you hate spending time pinning but without spending the time, it’s difficult to build a solid foundation on Pinterest.

 How to Get the Most from Pinterest